Berkshire Hathaway - Newest in the Trillion Dollar Club

 Berkshire Hathaway - Providing Comprehensive Real Estate and Financial Solutions

 Warren Buffett, one of the world's wealthiest individuals, makes his money and distributes his risk through Berkshire Hathaway, a holding company.
 The firm invests in a wide range of businesses.
-The most important of them are primary and reinsurance insurance operations, as well as a freight rail transportation company and a collection of utility and energy-producing and distribution companies.
+The most important are primary and reinsurance insurance operations, a freight rail transportation company, and a collection of utility and energy-producing and distribution companies.

 GEICO, National Indemnity, and reinsurance behemoth General Re are among the company's key insurance divisions.
 Marmon Group, McLane Company, MidAmerican Energy, and Shaw Industries are among the company's other major assets.